123456789-edgar/Automated-Box-Reconciliation-PowerBI/README.md

 ## 🎯 Project Overview

 Reconciliation between SAP and local operational records often involves manual checks that are time-consuming and error-prone.
-This Power BI solution bridges the two systems, **automating data comparison and variance tracking** through linked data models and Power Query transformations.
+This Power BI and Power Automate solution bridges the two systems, **automating data comparison and variance tracking** through linked data models and Power Query transformations.

 The **core objective** is to ensure data integrity by comparing:
 - `BoxType_Clean` (from local Excel transformations)